-People interested in HVAC quickly discover why these careers are continuing to grow.
-One is federal incentives to upgrade to more energy-efficient comfort systems.
-Then there’s the discontinuation of R-22 Freon® refrigerants, which affects old models.
+It's easy to see why these careers are increasingly popular.
+One is homeowners taking advantage of government incentives to upgrade to more energy-efficient comfort systems.
+It's also important to consider R-22 Freon® coolant, which impacts older equipment.
 Finally, there’s the ever-changing real estate market exacerbated by a property shortage that’s driven an increase in new construction homes.

 - Air conditioners